Christopher Wells: A Love for the Trade

 In his life and career, Christopher espouses a philosophy he gleaned from a Beatles song.
 “Paul McCartney wrote a lyric that goes, ‘And in the end, the love you take is equal to the love you make,’” he cites.
 “I’ve taken that to heart and applied it in my business.
 I believe that if you deal honestly with your customers and treat them with kindness, you’re more likely to receive the same treatment back from them.”

 When asked the first thing he’d do if he could retire tomorrow, Chris says he’d spend more time engaging in the activities he currently enjoys.
 “I would do a lot of travelling with my wife.
 Some of the places we’ve yet to visit are Portugal, Australia, New Zealand and Norway, so we’d definitely start planning some trips.
 I’d also put more time and energy into my opera singing.”

 Ask Me Anything!

-Q: What’s your favorite sport?
+Q: What’s your favorite opera?

-Q: What’s your favorite fruit?
+Q: What’s your favorite local restaurant?

 Q: What were you most known for in high school?

 A: Being a musician.
 I played the double bass, the bass violin and the trombone.

 Q: If you could immediately master any musical instrument, what would you choose?